1. Home

 Reporting Guidelines

-CDPH requests that health care providers report cases of persons meeting the definition of a Suspect Case (Case Definitions for Use in the 2022 Mpox Response | Mpox | Poxvirus | CDC) to their LHD to determine eligibility for testing.
+CDPH requests that healthcare providers report cases of persons meeting the definition of a Suspect Case (Case Definitions for Use in the 2023 Mpox Response | CDC) to their LHD to determine eligibility for testing.

-• Please review clinical guidance for the screening of suspected mpox.
+• Please review clinical guidance for the screening of suspected Mpox.

 Patient Evaluation